Saran-nns/sorn/README.md

 ```

 #### Cite thesis as,
-Prospects of Biologically Plausible Artificial Brain Circuits Solving General Intelligence Tasks at the Imminence of Chaos
+Saranraj Nambusubramaniyan(2019): Prospects of Biologically Plausible Artificial Brain Circuits Solving General Intelligence Tasks at the Imminence of Chaos
-February 2019
 DOI: 10.13140/RG.2.2.25393.81762

 ### The network is inspired by following articles: